blynkkk/blynkkk.github.io/readme.md

         app.ssl.port=8443

-+ For simplicity Blynk already provides server jar with build-in SSL certificates, so you have working server out of the box via SSL/TLS sockets.
-But as certificate and it's private key are in public this is totally not secure.
-So in order to fix that you need to provide your own certificates.
-And change below properties with path to your cert. and private key and it's password.
++ For simplicity, Blynk provides server jar with already built-in SSL certificates, so you have working server out-of-the box via SSL/TLS sockets.
+But since certificate and it's private keys are in public, it makes it completely unsecure.

+	In order to fix that you need to provide your own certificates.
+And change properties below with a path to your certificates, private key and it's password.
 	See how to generate self-signed certificates [here](https://github.com/blynkkk/blynk-server#generate-ssl-certificates)

         #points to cert and key that placed in same folder as running jar.